-- 1. Discussion of the character, professional competence, or physical or mental health of an individual: - 2.
-Strategy sessions to discuss collective bargaining; - 3.
-Strategy sessions to discuss pending or reasonably imminent litigation;
+1. Discussion of the character, professional competence, or physical or mental health of an individual;

-- 4. Strategy sessions to discuss the purchase, exchange, or lease of real property (including water rights or shares) when public discussion of the transaction would disclose the value of the property or prevent the school board from completing the transaction on the best possible terms; - 5.
+- 2. Strategy sessions to discuss collective bargaining; - 3.
+Strategy sessions to discuss pending or reasonably imminent litigation; - 4.
+Strategy sessions to discuss the purchase, exchange, or lease of real property (including water rights or shares) when public discussion of the transaction would disclose the value of the property or prevent the school board from completing the transaction on the best possible terms; - 5.
 Strategy sessions to discuss the sale of real property (including water rights or shares) when: - a.
 Public discussion of the transaction would disclose the value of the property or prevent the board from completing the transaction on the best possible terms; and - b.
 The board has previously given notice that the property would be offered for sale; and - c.
 The terms of the sale are publicly disclosed before the board approves the sale; - 6.
+The following procurement functions: - a.
+Board deliberations (not including information gathering activities) when the board is acting as either: - i. an evaluation committee during the process of evaluating responses to a procurement solicitation, or - ii. a protest officer during the process of making a decision on a procurement protest; - b.
+Consideration of trade secret information, if that is necessary for the board to properly conduct a procurement; or - c.
+Discussion of information provided to the board during a procurement process if, at the time the board meets, the information may not be disclosed to the public or to a procurement participant and the board needs to review or discuss the information to properly fulfill its role and responsibilities relating to procurement;

-Discussion regarding deployment of security personnel, devices, or systems; or - 7.
+- 7. Discussion regarding deployment of security personnel, devices, or systems; or - 8.
 Investigative proceedings regarding allegations of criminal conduct.
 (It is unclear under what circumstances this would apply to a school board, and consultation with the board's legal counsel would be advisable before relying on this purpose.)